Conflict in the Workplace

 AFSCME Union Stewards

-Organized Merit staff members are welcome to contact his or her union steward to seek advice.
+Organized Merit staff members are welcome to contact their union steward to seek advice.

-The Office of Employee and Labor Relations is available to assist management and employees work through issues of conflict in the workplace.
+The Employee and Labor Relations office is available to assist management and employees work through issues of conflict in the workplace.

 Contact any of the available resources to discuss informal grievance options: